Chrome Soft Golf

 depend of shaping full shots and precise feel with greenside

-tens this year using the Chrome Soft so the ball is gaining momentum
+had 7 top tens using the Chrome Soft so the ball is

 As you can see from above and to the right, the ball is available